santanche/web2learn/design-system/style-dictionary/README.md

 ## Config

+* `config.js` -- default file
+  * `transform`: add specialized measures to the CSS output -- add the `rem` measure to shape specifications;
+* `config-classes.js`
-* `config.js` - default file: generates only the CSS output with customizations to add the `rem` measure to shape specifications;
+  * `transform`: add specialized measures to the CSS output -- add the `rem` measure to shape specifications;
-* `config-classes.js`: a customized format that loads an extra `classes.json` file and generates `classes-resolved.json`, transforming tokens in their respective values.
+  * `format`: customized formats that load an extra `classes.json` file and generate:
+    * `classes/classes-resolved.json`: transforms classes.json tokens in their respective values;
+    * `css/classes-tokens.css`: transforms in CSS converting first-level properties in CSS classes and tokens to CSS variables;
+    * `css/classes-resolved.css`: same as the previous, but converting tokens in their respective values;
+    * `intermediary/aggregated-tokens.json`: an auxiliary file aggregating all tokens in a single hierarchical file.

 ## Originals